web2solutions/dhxMVP/README.md

     Encouraged in top most several modern frameworks may not work for Enterprise applications, where you may have ` 2, 3, 4, 5 or even more` MB loading at the same time before application starts.

+- Keep clients data in sync and in realtime

+    The succes of a online SPA directly rely on how and when data are displayed on the view

-The dhxMVP boilerplate solves all those problems by using `dhx.ui.mvp`, a MVP framework
+The dhxMVP boilerplate solves all those problems by using `dhx.ui.mvp`, a MVP framework.

 `dhx.ui.mvp` let you to declare your routes and it will call it proper `presenter` and `view` associated to it, automatically creating references to the model on each view and presenter.